osxzxso/extension-bookmarker/README.md

 Overview
 --------

 Extension Bookmarker allows you to bookmark other VS Code extensions.
 This makes it easy to keep track of your favorite or frequently used extensions, as well as those you are interested in but perhaps not ready to install yet.
-Added bookmarks are persistently stored and can be viewed, opened, and removed as needed.

 Features and Use
 -----------------